“When You Feel There Aren’t Enough Hours in a Day!”

 For you, the Savior has come.

-For you, heaven’s glory was housed in a manger.
+For you, heaven’s glory lay in a manger.

-If it were not for us, He would not have come.
+Were it not for us, He would not have come.

 December 25th is waited for with hope throughout the year of giving and receiving gifts.
 But on that holy night, at the announcement of the Lord’s birth by the angel, the shepherds working the sheep in the field knew the real gift of Christmas had been waited upon for much longer.